Chua Sian Chin

+Early life and education

 Chua was born in Malacca and attended the Malacca High School.
 After obtaining his bachelor’s degree from the University of Malaya in 1954, Chua travelled to England to study law at the University of London where he completed his law degree in 1958.
 He was then called to the bar by the Inner Temple in 1959.
 During his studies, Chua was active in student affairs.
 At the University of Malaya, he was a member of the University Socialist Club’s central working committee.
 He then served as secretary of the Malayan Forum and editor of the forum’s newsletter, Suara Merdeka, while studying in London.

+Legal career

 After returning to Singapore in 1959, Chua joined the law firm of Lee and Lee where he became a partner in 1965.
 At the firm, Chua served as a legal adviser to numerous associations and trade unions such as the Singapore Hawkers’ Petty Traders Association, the Chinese Teachers’ Union, as well as the Chua and Ong clan associations.
 He also represented the Minister for Education Yong Nyuk Lin at the Commission of Inquiry on the Secondary Four Students’ Boycott in 1962.

 Besides practising as an advocate and solicitor, Chua also served as a member in the Public Utilities Board, the permanent examination board of the Singapore Public Service Commission, the citizenship committee of inquiry and the governing board of the National Trades Union Congress (NTUC) Research Unit.
 He was also a referee of the Industrial Arbitration Court and served as chairman of the University of Singapore Council from 1967 to 1968.